Traditional Metal Braces

 Both metal braces and Invisalign have the same end goal: to straighten and correct your teeth while giving you a more confident and healthier smile.
 The way that these two devices go about achieving that goal is what makes them different.

-Patients who receive metal braces will have metal brackets glued to the enamel of each of their teeth; special metal wires are then manipulated between the brackets in order to force your teeth take on a different position and shape over a length period of time.
+Patients who receive metal braces will have metal brackets glued to the enamel of each of their teeth; special metal wires are then manipulated between the brackets in order to force your teeth to take on a different position and shape over a longer period of time.
 Metal braces do not come off and will be worn 24/7 for around 2 years for most patients, though this can vary from person to person.

 Patients who receive Invisalign will be fitted with a special custom-made align tray system that, when used over time, will gradually (and more subtly) move teeth into place.
 Invisalign trays will be used from 22 to 24 hours a day for 6 to 18 months.
 The trays can be removed when the patient is eating or drinking, so as to prevent food from getting stuck in the trays.